aristofun/ansible-rails-books/README.md

 ### 1. Copy

-Copy `.ansible/`, `ansible.cfg` to your rails app folder.
+Copy `.ansible/`, `ansible.cfg` to your rails app folder or separate folder.
 Rails `database.yml`, `secrets.yml` are expected to be in their default locations (configurable).

 ### 2. Configuration

-Editing config files before running the scripts it's all you have to do, but you have to do it.
+Editing config files before running the scripts is all you have to do, but you have to do it.

 `ansible.cfg` — ansible environment, edit paths if neccessary
-`.ansible/hosts.yml` — the list of your servers to provision, edit according to comments
-`.ansible/group_vars/*.yml` — **configs** defining what will be actually going on with different hosts
+`.ansible/hosts.yml` — the list of your servers to provision `.ansible/group_vars/*.yml` — **main configs** defining what will be actually going on

-`group_vars/` YAML filename == hosts group in `hosts.yml`
+*group_vars/*.yml* filename == hosts group in *hosts.yml*

 Variables declared in `group_vars/all.yml` are applied to all groups (all your hosts).

 **IMPORTANT**:  you need to have SSH root access to all provisioned hosts

 **Idea**
-Each YAML in `.ansible/books/` is a set of options (rules, commands) would be applied one by one to the hosts being provisioned.
+Each YAML in `.ansible/books/` is a set of options (rules, commands) to be applied one by one to the hosts being provisioned.

 Most options are checked before being applied.
 Let's say if your node already has postgres-9.6 installed it would not be installed again.

-But I still encourage you to run these books on a clean ubuntu server only.
+Most ansible tasks are [*idempotent*](https://docs.ansible.com/ansible/latest/reference_appendices/glossary.html).

+These books are tested against clean fresh ubuntu nodes.
+It could work with already running and configured nodes, or it could break them.

 Each book is intended to run on specific group.
 Please take a brief look inside the books.

 ### 3. Run

-All books bundled in a single script (requires all your configs set up straight):
+All books bundled in a single script:

 ```
 ansible-playbook  .ansible/books/go.yml --ask-become-pass
 ```

-Must type in *deploy* user SUDO pass.
+Must type in your *deploy* user SUDO pass (the one you've chosen on a configuration step).

 Now you're ready to take it from there and deploy your app as usual (capistrano etc.)

+---

 You may run books individually for specific goals (just set up redis nodes etc.)